zhao-18/Wirecracker-versel/README.md

 Wirecracker is a unified platform that streamlines the coordination and sharing of brain function tests used by researchers and clinicians.
 * Centralizing Test Resources: Wirecracker hosts a curated library of tests designed to evaluate diverse aspects of brain functionality.
-* Facilitating Collaboration: The platform allows teams from different specialties to plan, review, and edit stimulation protocols in real time, ensuring smooth communication during time-sensitive procedures.
+* Facilitating Collaboration: The platform allows teams from different specialties to plan, review, and edit localization and stimulation protocols, ensuring smooth communication during time-sensitive procedures.
 * Standardizing Data Sharing: By providing a centralized repository, Wirecracker makes it easy to share test methodologies and results across health centers, promoting consistency and innovation in research and clinical practices.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>